Jesse Owens: Life after the Olympics

 The black fist is a meaningless symbol.
 When you open it, you have nothing but fingers—weak, empty fingers.
 The only time the black fist has significance is when there's money inside.
 There's where the power lies.

 Four years later in his 1972 book I Have Changed, he revised his opinion:

 I realized now that militancy in the best sense of the word was the only answer where the black man was concerned, that any black man who wasn't a militant in 1970 was either blind or a coward.

 Owens traveled to Munich for the 1972 Summer Olympics as a special guest of the West German government, meeting West German Chancellor Willy Brandt and former boxer Max Schmeling.

+From 1974 to 1977, Owens served on the Boys Town Board of Directors, frequently meeting with students to share his life experiences and the challenges he overcame.

 A few months before his death, Owens had unsuccessfully tried to convince President Jimmy Carter to withdraw his demand that the United States boycott the 1980 Moscow Olympics in protest of the Soviet invasion of Afghanistan.
 He argued that the Olympic ideal was supposed to be observed as a time-out from war and that it was above politics.

 Death

 Owens was a pack-a-day cigarette smoker for 35 years, starting at age 32.
 Beginning in December 1979, he was hospitalized on and off with an extremely aggressive and drug-resistant type of lung cancer.
 He died of the disease at age 66 in Tucson, Arizona, on March 31, 1980, with his wife and other family members at his bedside.
-He was buried next to the Lake of Memories at Oak Woods Cemetery in Chicago.
+He was buried next to the Lake of Memories at Oak Woods Cemetery in Chicago, near where his children and extended family still lived.
 The grave is inscribed:

-Although Jimmy Carter had ignored Owens's request to cancel the Olympic boycott, the president issued a tribute to Owens after he died: "Perhaps no athlete better symbolized the human struggle against tyranny, poverty and racial bigotry."
+President Jimmy Carter issued a tribute to Owens, stating: "Perhaps no athlete better symbolized the human struggle against tyranny, poverty and racial bigotry."